jwaldrip/terraform-coreos-user-data/README.md

 enable_fleet                        | "true"        | Enable Fleet
 fleet_agent_ttl                     | "30s"         | An Agent will be considered dead if it exceeds this amount of time to communicate with the Registry.
-The agent will attempt a heartbeat at half of this value. fleet_engine_reconcile_interval     | "2"           | Interval in seconds at which the engine should reconcile the cluster schedule in etcd. fleet_etcd_certfile                 | ""            | Provide TLS configuration when SSL certificate authentication is enabled in etcd endpoints fleet_etcd_key_prefix               | "/\_coreos.com/fleet/" | Keyspace path for fleet data in etcd. fleet_etcd_keyfile                  | ""            | Provide TLS configuration when SSL certificate authentication is enabled in etcd endpoints fleet_etcd_request_timeout          | "1.0"         | Amount of time in seconds to allow a single etcd request before considering it failed. fleet_etcd_servers                  | "http://127.0.0.1:2379,http://127.0.0.1:4001" | Provide a custom set of etcd endpoints. fleet_metadata                      | ""            | Comma-delimited key/value pairs that are published with the local to the fleet registry.
+The agent will attempt a heartbeat at half of this value. fleet_engine_reconcile_interval     | "2"           | Interval in seconds at which the engine should reconcile the cluster schedule in etcd. fleet_etcd_certfile                 | ""            | Provide TLS configuration when SSL certificate authentication is enabled in etcd endpoints. fleet_etcd_key_prefix               | "/\_coreos.com/fleet/" | Keyspace path for fleet data in etcd. fleet_etcd_keyfile                  | ""            | Provide TLS configuration when SSL certificate authentication is enabled in etcd endpoints. fleet_etcd_request_timeout          | "1.0"         | Amount of time in seconds to allow a single etcd request before considering it failed. fleet_etcd_servers                  | "http://127.0.0.1:2379,http://127.0.0.1:4001" | Provide a custom set of etcd endpoints. fleet_metadata                      | ""            | Comma-delimited key/value pairs that are published with the local to the fleet registry.
 This data can be used directly by a client of fleet to make scheduling decisions. <br /> ex: `"region=us-west,az=us-west-1"`